roots/bud/docs/config-library.md

 bud.library('jquery')
 ```

-Multiple assets can be added at once by passing an array:
+Multiple modules can be added at once by passing an array:

 ```js
 bud.library(['jquery', 'bootstrap'])